 After completing his LLM, Tshepo did his articles, gaining exposure to commercial litigation (in, amongst othe areas, public procurement, contracts, company law, banking and environmental law) and financial regulatory law.

-Tshepo is now reading for his PhD at the University of Nottingham (having been awarded a number of scholarships, including the First Rand Laurie Dippenaar Scholarship, Oppenheimer Memorial Scholarship, Nottingham School of Law Scholarship, and the Nottingham Vice-Chancellor Research Excellence scholarship).
+Tshepo has earned his PhD at the University of Nottingham (having been awarded a number of scholarships, including the First Rand Laurie Dippenaar Scholarship, Oppenheimer Memorial Scholarship, Nottingham School of Law Scholarship, and the Nottingham Vice-Chancellor Research Excellence scholarship).
 His doctoral research is a jurisprudential study of theories of Evidence and Proof in Africa.
-The problem he grapples with concerns how statutory crimes of witchcraft can be proven in African jurisdictions.
+The problem he grappled with in his thesis concerns how statutory crimes of witchcraft can be proven in African jurisdictions.

 Expertise & Research Interests